procedure1/AutoBS/README.md

 ![AutoBS Beat Saber Automation Mod](AutoBS-Beat-Saber-Automation-Mod.jpg)
 ## For Beat Saber PC Version v1.42

-A Beat Saber mod to create Mixed Reality Portals (requires `Virtual Desktop` App) and to automatically generate 360 degree maps from standard maps, and automatically add arcs, chains, lights and walls, and set note speed and spawn distance.
-Most features fully work on non-generated maps as well.
-So you can add arcs and walls etc to standard maps too.
-Auto Difficulty Reducer along with Auto Note Speed and Spawn Distance Fixer can make Expert++ maps into maps a toddler can play!
+A Beat Saber mod that adds floating Mixed Reality Portals (requires the `Virtual Desktop` app) and can automatically convert standard maps into 360° maps.
+It also enhances maps by generating arcs, chains, lighting events, and a show of `mapping extensions` walls.
+Most of these features work on existing, non‑generated maps as well—so you can add arcs, walls, and more to standard maps.
+Tune the Volume, Note Speed and Note spawn distance live during gameplay with your controllers.
+Auto Difficulty Reducer, along with automatic note speed and spawn distance adjustments, can turn even Expert++ maps into maps a toddler can play :) This mod includes a Camera Alignment Tool for mixed reality recording and can also clean up small problems with `Beat Sage` maps.

 <p align="center"><img src="024413BeatSaber-AutoBSMixedRealityPortals-Yeah.gif" alt="AutoBS Mixed Reality Portals"></p>